Excellence • Innovation • Teamwork • Integrity • Action-Oriented

 Tennessee Municipal Benchmarking Project (TMBP)

 Since 2004, the City of Franklin has also participated in the Tennessee Municipal Benchmarking Project coordinated by the University of Tennessee Municipal Technical Advisory Service (UT-MTAS).
 This allows the City the chance to compare our performance with other cities in Tennessee.
-The TMBP report focuses on building code enforcement, employment benefits services, financial services, fire services, human resources services, parks & recreation services, planning & zoning services, police services, property maintenance code enforcement services and refuse collection, disposal & recycling services.
-There are plans to add more services in the future.
+The TMBP report focuses on building code enforcement, employment benefits services, financial services, fire services, human resources services, information technology services , parks & recreation services, planning & zoning services, police services, property maintenance code enforcement services and refuse collection, disposal & recycling services.